Revoking Schiphol Pass = end of employment contract?

 The Supreme Court has held that the employment contract under a resolutive condition is, in principle, permissible, albeit exceptionally.
 The employer can successfully invoke the resolutive condition if the following conditions are met:

-- The condition must not be in conflict with the statutory dismissal system.
+- The condition must not be contrary to the statutory dismissal system.
 For example, the resolutive condition may not imply that the employment contract ends if the employee becomes ill for a long period of time.

 - The occurrence of the resolutive condition must be objectively determinable.